Midwest Express Airlines Flight 105: Cockpit breakdown

 Seconds after the failure of the right engine, Captain Martin applied proper inputs to the plane.
 However, he was uncertain about the situation of Flight 105 at the time.
 Due to this, he asked First Officer Weiss for assistance.
 The NTSB, on their report, stated that Martin might have asked Weiss as he was far more senior and had more experience.
 He may have thought that Weiss was far more knowledgeable than him in identifying the nature of the emergency.
 Weiss didn't respond to any of Martin's remarks and questions.
-Based on the evidence from the CVR, investigators believe that Weiss actually heard Martin's questions and remarks but ignored them for some reason.
+Based on the evidence from the cockpit voice recorder (CVR), investigators believe that Weiss actually heard Martin's questions and remarks but ignored them for some reason.
 He was not incapacitated, as evidence from the recordings indicated that he communicated with Milwaukee Tower while Martin was asking him about the information of the plane's instruments.

 Captain Martin held primary responsibility for handling the emergency and taking corrective actions.
 However, the emergency should have been handled by both men working together as a team.
 Weiss should have assisted the Captain in responding and diagnosing the problem that had occurred on board Flight 105.
 The NTSB stated:

 "The redundancy provided by the First Officer is one of the basic tenets of Cockpit Resource Management."

-The NTSB then concluded that breakdown in crew coordination was one of the main causes of the accident, one possible cause being their inexperience--only a few hundred hours in this jet.
+The NTSB then concluded that breakdown in crew coordination was one of the main causes of the accident, one possible cause being their inexperience, with only a few hundred hours in this jet.